Xfan1025/SDCND-Traffic-Sign-Classifier/README.md

 This project is to build a convolutional neural network to classify German Traffic Sign images.

 # Check this prediction out
+This is a test prediction on 6 images I downloaded from Google.
+The model made 5 correct predictions with high confidence.
+The reason why it failed for last image will be discussed in the last section.

 ![alt text][image10]